Rerton123/Terrain-generation-inside-website-perlin-noise-nasm-x64-FastCgi/README.md

 <SLIGHT EXPLANATION OF THE CODE>
 0) "work.asm" is main file
-1) it begins by initializing data
+1) it begins by initializing memory
 Loads 10mb data file into memory which contains 100k possible user slots (each 100bytes) Loads images into memory (6,1 mb)
 Both for fast acces